gnnandan/Java_Notes_With_Important_Examples/_1_Java Programs From Basics/Notes/Object Oriented Concepts Notes/Abstraction Notes.md

          * here void start() method is overriding method
          * where its child classes is altering its property according to their requirement
          * anyway if we wrote ant thing in overridden method it won't get executed
-         * so inorder to hide the implementation we use Abstraction */
+         * so inorder to hide the implementation we use _4_Abstraction */

         abstract void start(); //abstract method